lmorg/murex/docs/commands/prefix.md

 # _murex_ Shell Docs

-## Command Reference: `right`
+## Command Reference: `prefix`

-> Right substring every item in a list
+> Prefix a string to every item in a list

 ## Description

-Takes a list from STDIN and returns a right substring of that same list.
+Takes a list from STDIN and returns that same list with each element prefixed.

-One parameter is required and that is the number of characters to return.
-If the parameter is a negative then `right` counts from the left.

 ## Usage

-    <stdin> -> right int -> <stdout>
+    <stdin> -> prefix str -> <stdout>

 ## Examples

-Count from the right

-    » ja: [Monday..Wednesday] -> right 4
+    » ja: [Monday..Wednesday] -> prefix foobar
     [
-        "nday",
-        "sday",
-        "sday"
-    ]

-Count from the left

-    » ja: [Monday..Wednesday] -> left -3
-    [
-        "day",
-        "sday",
-        "nesday"
+        "foobarMonday",
+        "foobarTuesday",
+        "foobarWednesday"
     ]

 ## Detail